scott-hosking/scott-hosking.github.io/_posts/2018-02-02-baspy_example.md

+---
-# Using BASpy to read in climate model data (CMIP5) into Xarray
+title: 'Using BASpy to read in climate model data (CMIP5) into Xarray'
+date: 2018-10-17
+permalink: /notebooks/baspy_using_xarray/
+tags:
+  - python
+  - xarray
+  - baspy
+  - cartopy
+  - cmip
+---

 For this notebook to work you will need to install:
 - [BASpy](https://github.com/scott-hosking/baspy) (for getting data)